 ^{} CUSIP® is a registered trademark of the American Bankers Association.
 The CUSIP number listed above is being provided solely for the convenience of bondholders only, and the District does not make any representation with respect to such number or undertake any responsibility for its accuracy.
-The CUSIP number is subject to being changed after the issuance of the Series 2017A Bonds as a result of various subsequent actions including, but not limited to, a change in mode or defeasance as a whole or in part of the Series 2017A Bonds. [†] Priced at the stated yield to the October 1, 2027 optional redemption date.
+The CUSIP number is subject to being changed after the issuance of the Series 2018A Bonds as a result of various subsequent actions including, but not limited to, a change in mode or defeasance as a whole or in part of the Series 2018A Bonds.